 Substitution tips:

-- Exercising your right of substitution is a way to demonstrate that it is genuine, but you should only exercise it out of a genuine need to.
+- Exercising your right of substitution is a way to demonstrate that it is genuine, but you should only exercise it out of a genuine need.

-- Make sure there are no lengthy handover periods, given this could hold up the delivery of your service to your client.
+- Make sure there are no lengthy handover periods, as this could undermine the practical ability to substitute.

-- To be a genuine substitution, the services must remain the responsibility of your company and the substitute paid by your company also.
+- To be a genuine substitution, the services must remain the responsibility of your company and the substitute must be paid by your company.

 2. Control